 The minor can be designed after one of the four curricular options offered by the department.
 Courses not available for credit for majors in the life sciences cannot be used for the minor.
-Courses in the minor may not be used to count toward a major in the life sciences.
+This minor is not available to students in the life sciences.